trovu/trovu/docs/users/advanced.md

 Define a namespace with shortcuts just right here.

-(Beware: Unlike having them in a separate `shortcuts.yml`, this approach makes it impossible for others to use them, too.)
+(Beware: Unlike having them in a separate `shortcuts.yml`, this approach makes it impossible for others to use them.)

 ### Default keyword